 The latest volume, Photography at MoMA: 1920-1960—roughly 50 pages longer than the first, although spanning 15 fewer years—covers the halcyon era of European Modernism (Constructivism, Surrealism, the Bauhaus); the sobriety of Neue Sachlichkeit; American social documentary during the Great Depression; the flowering in magazines of small-camera reportage and studio-based fashion portraits and advertising campaigns; the rebirth of darkroom experimentation and personal documentary in the post-WWII period.

 Bajac’s brief overview of MoMA and photography during this period notes drily that the department has not always operated under its present code of ethics.
 In 1941, for example, Newhall and Ansel Adams mounted an exhibition called American Photographs at $10, which offered prints by Adams, Berenice Abbott, Moholy-Nagy, and others for sale.
-(The idea that the museum might double as a commercial gallery was not tried again.)
+(The idea that the museum might double as a commercial gallery was tried only one other time, under Steichen.)

 Certain tensions have persisted within the structure of MoMA since its inception in 1929.
 In the 1930s, when Alfred Barr directed the museum in all phases except title, its critics—which included certain American artists, as well as Lincoln Kirstein—derided the exhibition program as “too European.”
 Newhall was hired, and his department created, to counter this attack.
 In Barr’s judgment, Americans were also more advanced than Europeans in photography and film, whereas they lagged behind the Old World in painting and sculpture.